AKingDebased/the-field-of-dreams/TheLabyrinth/README.md

 as it turns out, i ended up using three abstract classes and a whole slew of additional classes for all the game entities.  the reason for all these myriad classes boils down to one overriding principle: identity

-namely, i've found that abstract classes are very useful for giving a group of classes a unified identity.  specifically, all my monsters can be grouped as `Monster` objects.  why bother with this?  it's all because of the `checkCollision()` and `dealDamage()` method.
+namely, i've found that abstract classes are very useful for giving a group of classes a unified identity.  specifically, all my monsters can be grouped as `Monster` objects.  why bother with this?  it's all because of the `checkCollision()` and `dealDamage()` methods.

 ##### checkCollision() and overloading

-i had a very bloody and protracted struggle with `checkCollision()`.  initially, the idea was to have one `checkCollision()` method with generic parameters in `Player.java` and `Monster.java` that could be used to detect monster/obstacle and player/obstacle collisions respectively. the issue with that came up with this now method in `Player.java`:
+i had a very bloody and protracted struggle with `checkCollision()`.  initially, the idea was to have one `checkCollision()` method with generic parameters in `Player.java` and `Monster.java` that could be used to detect monster/obstacle and player/obstacle collisions respectively. the issue with that came up with this now deleted method in `Player.java`:

 ```
 public <T extends GameObject> void checkCollision(T target){